jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_grid_sessions.md

 Identifier for the query plan.
 Note the plan handle is available only when the session is executing.

+### BatchText

+The full batch SQL for this session.

+{% include note.html content="Available only when **Store SQL text and query plans in playback** is enabled for this SQL Server connection.
+Refer to the Spotlight connection properties for this SQL Server connection for more information." %}

+### Query Plan

+The session Query Plan.

+{% include note.html content="Available only when **Store SQL text and query plans in playback** is enabled for this SQL Server connection.
+Refer to the Spotlight connection properties for this SQL Server connection for more information." %}

 ### Win Domain

 Name of the Windows domain that the specified user belongs to.